 Function consolidation, virtualization, and big data analytics drive the requirement for more compute capability in a smaller footprint.
 The DoD requires feature-rich systems that interoperate in multiple applications and allow information sharing between applications.
 Demand is also driven by “Common Operating Environment” requirements, the use of common components, and “right sizing” systems to deploy solutions in as many places as possible.

 To support big data analytics, the DoD utilizes the Map/Reduce function initially developed by Google for search purposes and provided by Apache in Hadoop clusters.
 The U.S. Army currently utilizes Hadoop for mining sensor data in the DCGS-A program.
 The Army is constrained by size, weight, power consumption, and heat.
-Designed for virtualization, ISR, Big Data Analytics, radar processing, image processing, and large Hadoop cluster applications, Themis HD systems can be used in a multitude of applications that require high-compute density and low latency access to large-data storage.
-Suited for computing environments where server Size, Weight, and Power (SWAP) is important, Themis RES High Density (HD) servers:
+Designed for virtualization, ISR, Big Data Analytics, radar processing, image processing, and large Hadoop cluster applications, Themis HD systems are part of Mercury’s EnterpriseSeries of processing solutions which can be used in a multitude of applications that require high-compute density and low latency access to large-data storage.
+Suited for computing environments where server Size, Weight, and Power (SWaP) is important, Themis RES High Density (HD) servers:

 - Deliver high performance processing power

 - Enable a 50% rack space savings with per server weights as low as eleven pounds